 FLUSHALLcommand in the source database during data synchronization.
 Otherwise, data may become inconsistent between the source and destination databases.

 maxmemory-policy) of the destination instance is not set to

-noeviction, data may become inconsistent between the source and destination instances.
+noeviction, data inconsistency may occur between the source and destination instances.
 For more information about data eviction policies, see How does ApsaraDB for Redis evict data by default?

 - During data synchronization, if the number of shards in the self-managed Redis database is increased or decreased, or if the specifications of the database are changed (for example, the memory capacity is scaled up), you must reconfigure the task.
 To ensure data consistency, we recommend that you clear the data that has been synchronized to the destination Redis database before you reconfigure the task.

 - During data synchronization, if the endpoint of the self-managed Redis database is changed, you must submit a ticket to update the change.
 Otherwise, the append-only files (AOF) of the self-managed Redis database may be reset.
 In this case, you must reconfigure the task.